mangalam-research/wed/README.rst

     glyphicons.
 I'm not going to require that those who use wed pollute their web pages with such advertisement.

+  - GUI: Wed now uses Font Awesome.

-  - API changes: ``Mode.getTransformationRegistry()`` is gone.
+  - API: ``Mode.getTransformationRegistry()`` is gone.
 Wed now gets a mode's actions by calling ``getContextualActions(...)``.

-  - API changes: ``fireTransformation`` no longer accepts a new_caret_position.
+  - API: ``fireTransformation`` no longer accepts a new_caret_position.

-  - API changes: transformations are now a special case of actions.
+  - API: transformations are now a special case of actions.

 * 0.5 introduces major changes: